 Choosing infrastructure over amenities

-A B-school may have state of the art infrastructure, big classrooms, fully air-conditioned, and a 5-star hostel room.
+A B-school may have state-of-the-art infrastructure, big classrooms, fully air-conditioned rooms, and a 5-star hostel room.
 These are good enough to pull students in the name of “great infrastructure.”
-However, these all are in vain if the school does not have a good library or a research center.
-Choosing a college for its infrastructure alone is one of the crucial mistakes students make.
+However, these are all in vain if the school does not have a good library or a research center.
+Choosing a college for its infrastructure alone is one of the biggest mistakes students make.

 Choosing a college based on its fee structure

-“High fees equals better education” is a myth.
+“High mba colleges in ahmedabad fees equals better education” is a myth.
 Expecting your B school to be awesome because it charges you more is not the right criteria for selection.
 The fee structure should not be the criteria for selection.
-Always look for good faculty, location, and placement records of the college before enrolling and focus on value for money rather than the quantity of money.
+Always look for good faculty, location, and placement records of the college before enrolling, and focus on value for money rather than the quantity of money.

-Just because your city has a B school, it does not mean you have to choose it.
-Many students just overlook the factors like faculty, accreditation, placements, environment just because they have a college in their vicinity.
+Just because your city has a B school does not mean you have to choose it.
+Many students just overlook the factors like faculty, accreditation, placements, and environment just because they have a college in their vicinity.
 While it does help you save on conveyance, it does not guarantee a better future.
-The best way out would be to choose a college located in an industrial, technological, and corporate hub.
+The best way out would be to choose a college located in an industrial, technological, or corporate hub.

 Choosing a college blindly because of the high number of internships and industrial visits

 There’s no denying the fact that internships and industrial visits are an essential part of a management curriculum.
-However, if you do not gain anything significant from those visits, those are nothing less than leisure travels.
+However, if you do not gain anything significant from those visits, they are nothing less than leisure travel.
 So choose a college, not because of the number of internships they offer.
-Rather focus on the quality of industrial visits, internships, and live projects that the b-school offers.
+Rather, focus on the quality of industrial visits, internships, and live projects that the b-school offers.
 Most students do not bother to look into the company profile or the internship offerings and just get on board because of the high numbers.
-Always give preference to quality and not quantity.
+Always give preference to quality over quantity.

-Reasons to join a B-school can differ from student to student.
-Before you decide to enroll in one, ask yourself, what do you want from it?
+Reasons for joining a B-school can differ from student to student.
+Before you decide to enrol in one, ask yourself, “What do you want from it?”
 Be clear on your goals and refrain from the mistakes listed above.
 Choose wisely to tailor a bright future for yourself.
 Still in confusion?
-Read our other article on things to consider before choosing the right b school.
-You can also contact us for any queries, admission support, or clarifications you need to choose the best B-school for your MBA/PGDM course.
+Read our other article on things to consider before choosing the right B school.
+You can also contact us for any queries, admission support, or clarifications you need to choose the best B-school for your MBA/PGDM courses.